 Have dinner “together”.

 Food is meant to be a shared experience, just like this free online open-source cookbook.
 What started as a project between friends is now a widely shared collection of 100+ recipes from Toronto chefs, food personalities and amateur cooks.
-Choose a dish to cook together.
-Or if you’re feeling competitive, challenge a friend to see who can make the better-looking Jamaican peppa shrimp (courtesy of Patois Chef/Owner, Craig Wong).

 Take a (virtual) tour around Toronto with the kids.